lalomartins/meteor-shower/README.md

 ## I want to use it in my app

 All right, now we're talking.
-The one thing you need to know is that all configuration is stored in an [YAML](http://yaml.org/) file, which can be named `setup.yaml`, `.setup.yaml`, or `.meteor/setup.yaml`.
+The first thing you need to know is that all configuration is stored in an [YAML](http://yaml.org/) file, which can be named `setup.yaml`, `.setup.yaml`, or `.meteor/setup.yaml`.
 (If by mistake you have more than one, they'll be looked up in that order.)
 It has a few sections: “packages”, “development”, and “deployment”, which by an amazing coincidence correspond to the three sections below.

 What can we help you with?